Egan Library Collections

-A portion of the collection known as the Subject File, which consists of article photocopies and reprints, conference papers, and pamphlets, is held in the Egan Storage location and is not in the online catalog.
-A card catalog provides access to this collection.
-Please contact Caroline Hassler for more information about the Forestry Sciences Subject File.
+A portion of the collection is the Forestry Sciences Archive which consists of article photocopies and reprints, conference papers, pamphlets, and reports, most of which were published before 1980.
+It is held in the Egan Storage and Archives room.
+Cataloging is in process for this collection.
+Items are available for in-library use.
+Please contact Caroline Hassler for more information about the Forestry Sciences Archive.

 Egan Library is designated as a selective depository for publications of the U.S. Government.
 These federal publications are integrated into the General Collection and can be found by searching the Library Catalog.
 The Egan Library Reference Desk provides assistance with locating government information.